-Coming in 2018: Draw the Lines, Pennsylvania’s first statewide redistricting competition
+Coming in Fall 2018: Draw the Lines, Pennsylvania’s first statewide redistricting competition

 Voting is the most fundamental act of American democracy.
 But do you ever stop to think about the boundaries for the districts from which we elect our representatives?
 How are they drawn?
 And when they are drawn by politicians, do they really represent voters’ best interests?
 It is akin to having a job applicant choose the location and time of their interview with a prospective employer and what questions the employer can ask.
 And regardless of their answers, the applicant gets the job anyway.